RetroDECK/ES-DE/INSTALL.md

 Here is such an example:

-`<string name="ROMDirectory" value="%ESPATH%/../roms" />`
+`<string name="ROMDirectory" value="%ESPATH%/../ROMs" />`

-Note that this complete configuration step can normally be skipped as you're presented with a dialog to change the ROM directory upon application startup if no game files are found.

-**Keep in mind that you have to set up your emulator separately from EmulationStation!**

 **~/.emulationstation/es_input.cfg:**

-When you first start EmulationStation, you will be prompted to configure an input device.
-The process is thus:

-1. Hold a button on the device you want to configure.
-This includes the keyboard.

-2. Press the buttons as they appear in the list.
-Some inputs can be skipped by holding any button down for a few seconds (e.g. page up/page down).

-3. You can review your mappings by pressing up and down, making any changes by pressing A.

-4. Choose "SAVE" to save this device and close the input configuration screen.

-The new configuration will be added to the `~/.emulationstation/es_input.cfg` file.

-**Both new and old devices can be (re)configured at any time by pressing the Start button and choosing "CONFIGURE INPUT".**  From here, you may unplug the device you used to open the menu and plug in a new one, if necessary.
-New devices will be appended to the existing input configuration file, so your old devices will retain their configuration.
+You normally don't need to modify this file manually as it's created by the built-in input configuration step.
+This procedure is detailed in the [User Guide](USERGUIDE.md#Input device configuration).

-**If your controller stops working, you can delete the `~/.emulationstation/es_input.cfg` file to make the input configuration screen re-appear on the next run.**
+If your controller and keyboard stop working, you can delete the `~/.emulationstation/es_input.cfg` file to make the input configuration screen re-appear on the next run.

 ## Command line arguments